 You always considered yourself to be an honest, upstanding person who made the right choices in difficult situations.
-But lately, you find yourself confronting some issues at work that make you question that self-assessment.
+But lately, you find yourself confronting some issues at work that makes you question that self-assessment.

 What’s going on isn’t right — that much you know — but if you blow the whistle on your company, life as you know it will change for the worse.
 What should you do?
 Before you take any actions whatsoever, below are some important things to consider.

 The Dodd-Frank Act was made into law after the financial crisis of 2008 decimated the banking industry and other financial companies.
 It both protects and potentially rewards whistleblowers who report their companies for flouting of regulations over in the U.S. financial markets and in those companies that do business abroad.

 Just as a bell cannot be unrung, understand that once the whistle is blown, your access to documents and other information that proves your allegations will be at best severely curtailed — and likely barred.
 So, gather all proof of violations prior to taking any actions.

 Consider carefully whether you should file an internal report